Mr-Rahul-Paul/quantum-sim--Hackathon-winner/README.md

 For detailed technical information, refer to the [Qiskit Textbook](https://github.com/Qiskit/textbook/blob/main/notebooks/ch-applications/vqe-molecules.ipynb).

-<small>Note: For improved UX and deployment purposes, the backend server was ported to a TypeScript API.
-Original files are available at [GitHub Repository](https://github.com/your-repo/quantum-sim).</small>
+<small>Note: For improved UX and deployment purposes, the backend server was ported to a TypeScript API(s).
+Original files are available at [GitHub Repository](https://github.com/DhRUVwol/quantum-hackathon.git).</small>